apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/InterfaceClassification.md

 #### Public

-The interface is for general use by any applications.
+The interface is for general use by any application.

 ### Stability